aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to TXT" h2="Export MHTML File to TXT via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to TXT within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps.
+Firstly, Aspose.PDF for .NET is used to export MHTML to XLSX.
+This component provides a wide range of features for creating, manipulating and converting PDF documents.
+It also supports a variety of other formats such as HTML, MHTML, XPS, EPUB, XAML, SVG, PCL, TIFF, and many more.

+Once the MHTML file is converted to XLSX, Aspose.Cells for .NET can be used to convert it to TXT.
+This component provides a comprehensive set of features for working with spreadsheets.
+It supports a wide range of features such as creating, manipulating, and converting spreadsheets.
+It also supports a variety of other formats such as HTML, MHTML, XPS, EPUB, XAML, SVG, PCL, TIFF, and many more.

+Aspose.Total for .NET is a powerful suite of components that makes it easy to convert MHTML files to TXT within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a comprehensive set of features for creating, manipulating and converting PDF documents as well as spreadsheets.
+It also supports a variety of other formats such as HTML, MHTML, XPS, EPUB, XAML, SVG, PCL, TIFF, and many more.
+With Aspose.Total for .NET, developers can easily convert MHTML files to TXT with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}